 Also in the utility compartment is a hose connection with a shut-off valve.
-This is plumbed into the high-pressure water system of the trailer.
+This is plumbed into the highpressure water system of the trailer.
 This is an ideal place to rinse the sand off your feet after going to the beach, cleaning mud off your boots and hundreds of other messy jobs that are better done outside of your trailer.
 During freezing weather this line should be drained.
-Shut off the valve under the lavatory and leave the exterior valve open.
+Shut off the valve inside the lavatory and leave the exterior valve open.

-NOTE: Four valves are located in the lavatory cabinet.
+NOTE: On some units only the exterior water service shut off valve will be located inside the lavatory cabinet.
+On others there may be up to five valves located inside the cabinet.
 Three of these are used as the water heater by-pass system as described in the winterizing section.
-The fourth valve is for the exterior water service.
+Another may be for the toilet shut off.
+The fifth valve is for the exterior water service.
+Always check to see if the water supply has been cut to the exterior service before using the rest of the water system in freezing weather.